Quiz-makers/quiz-up-server/infrastructure/local/README.md

 2. [OPTIONAL] Remove 'containers-data' folder from 'infrastructure/local' directory.

-If deleted, docker will create new containers-data, if not, will use existing ones.
+If step 2 proceeded, after new start docker will create new resources (database e.t.c), if not, will use existing ones.

 ## HOW TO START ONLY PostgresDB (without microservices)
 ```